juanfe9118/holberton-system_engineering-devops/README.md

 # Holberton School System Engineering Devops
-### This repo is for learning how to use the *Shell* specially the bash commands.
-It has many sub directories which will contain practice projects.
+### This repo is for learning about the DevOps track.
+It has many subdirectories containing diverse projects, below is their description.

 #### [0x00-shell_basics](./0x00-shell_basics)
 * Directory to practice the basic concepts of _Shell_.